gft-page/gft-art-web/README.md

 # 🏗 scaffold-eth

-> is everything you need to get started building decentralized applications powered by smart contracts
+> erc20 edition: this fork gets you started with your very own tokens.

 ---